 However, I had felt a few hiccups here and there.
 For example, you can access the File Manager in two ways – from your Products section, or from the cPanel.
 With the former, the file upload feature didn’t work for me initially, while the cPanel file manager worked without any issues.

-Also, when I checked the Account Cancellation section, it said that my account was not eligible for a refund.
-I got confused.
+Also, when I checked the Account Cancellation section, it said that my account was not eligible for a refund, which got me confused.
 When I asked about it to the support, they confirmed that my account was eligible for the refund, despite the dashboard showing otherwise.

-Albeit these inconsistencies, FastComet’s control panel gives good user experience.
+Albeit some inconsistencies, FastComet’s control panel gives good user experience.

 How to Install WordPress